Simon-K-Schaefer/ManifoldX/README.md

 #Core/Thread counts have to be specified in the header section of ManifoldX.sh and ManifoldX_20AA.sh

-* Modify utilised cores to according to system specificications in the header section of ManifoldX.sh (Standard is set to 5 threads).
+* Modify utilised cores to according to system specifications in the header section of ManifoldX.sh (Standard is set to 5 threads).

 ```plaintext
 #----------------------------------------